envoidia/ProjectCelosia/CODESTYLE.md

 - Set `else`/`catch` statements against the closing bracket of the `if`/`try` statement
 - Bracketless statements must be contained to a single line.
 They should generally be avoided
 - Any `else` statement combination is allowed (`else if`, `else for`, etc)
+- In switch statements, inline the case, the action, and `break`/`return` if able.
+If not, don't inline any of them

 ## General
 - For clarity, always use `this` when able